SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Removed the discussion of explicitly using ``let`` in function parameters from the :ref:`Declarations_FunctionDeclaration` section.

+            * Removed the discussion of the ``Boolean`` protocol from the :doc:`../ReferenceManual/Statements` chapter, now that the protocol has been removed from the Swift standard library.

+            * Corrected the discussion of the ``@NSApplicationMain`` attribute in the :ref:`Attributes_DeclarationAttributes` section.
 ----------  ----------------------------------------------------------------------------------------------
 2016-03-21  * Updated for Swift 2.2.